rickwalsh/GetAndCleanProject/codebook.md

 Note: Capitalization of initial letters in the words, and elimination of most abbreviations in the columns noted above was performed to make the column names very clear and descriptive.
+(The course materials discuss BOTH capitalizing first letters as well as using all lower case.
+For this circumstance, due to length of column names, initial capitals are used intentinonally for readability).

 ## C. Transformations